SCOPE OF THIS CHAPTER

 The child's social worker must liaise with Legal Services regarding the preparation of evidence to support the application, including a Care Plan with the aims and objectives of the placement set out and details of the intended plan to return the child to open conditions.

-The social worker should prepare the child for the Court hearing, by explaining the procedure and the possible outcomes, and by advising him or her of the right to be legally represented at the hearing.
+The social worker should prepare the child for the Court hearing, by explaining the procedure and the possible outcomes, and by advising them of their right to be legally represented at the hearing.

 8.1 The Application